Understanding the Differences between BGA and LGA Grid Arrays

 The Land Grid Array (LGA) is an IC package with pins on the socket instead of the IC.
 However, this only applies when a PCB has a socket connector.

-If your PCB doesn’t have a socket, it’s possible to solder LGAs to the board directly.
+If your PCB doesn’t have a socket, selling LGAs to the board is possible.

-LGAs have rectangular contact grids (called “land”) on their undersides.
+LGAs have rectangular contact grids (“land”) on their undersides.
 Also, you don’t have to use all the grid rows and columns.

-Manufacturers usually optimize their designs for factors like getting the best shape for matching spring contacts, contact likeness, and proper electrical distance to nearby contacts.
+Manufacturers usually optimize their designs for factors such as getting the best shape for matching spring contacts, contact likeness and proper electrical distance to nearby contacts.

 What is a CPU Socket?